teivah/multilock/README.md

 ```

 The last point is related to variable length structures.
-In this example, we will create a variable length structure and resize it:
+In this example, we will create one and resize it:

 ```
 mlock := multilock.NewVar(10)